-At the end of Year 11, students can make changes to their selected programs.
-However, they need to seek advice and approval from the Year 11 and 12 Teaching and Learning Coordinator or Year 11 and 12 Coordinator, and relevant subject teachers and parents before changes are made.
+At the end of Unit 1 or 2, students can make changes to their selected programs.
+However, they need to seek advice and approval from the Year 11 and 12 Teaching and Learning Coordinator or Year 11 and 12 Year Level Coordinator, and relevant subject teachers and parents before changes are made.

-Any changes to subjects selected for the new year must be finalised by Friday of Week 2 in Term 1 of the following year and only by prior consultation with the VCE Administrator and submission of an Application for Subject Change - Senior Secondary.
+Any changes to subjects selected for the new year must be finalised by Friday of Week 1 in Term 1 of the following year and only by prior consultation with the VCE Administrator and submission of an Application for Subject Change - Senior Secondary form.

-Changes may also be considered between semesters one and two and must be finalised by Friday of second last week of Term 2 following the same process.
+Changes between semesters one and two must be finalised by Friday of second last week of Term 2 following the same process.